octobercms/docs/cms-ajax.md

 - *data-request* - specifies the AJAX handler name.
 - *data-request-confirm* - specifies a confirmation message.
 The confirmation is displayed before the request is sent.
 If the user clicks Cancel button the request isn't sent.
-- *data-request-redirect* - specifies an URL to redirect the browser after the successful AJAX request.
+- *data-request-redirect* - specifies a URL to redirect the browser after the successful AJAX request.
 - *data-request-update* - specifies a list of partials and page elements (CSS selectors) to update.
-The format is following: `partial: selector, partial: selector`.
-Usage of quotes if required in some cases, for example: `'my-partial': '#myelement'`.
+The format is as follows: `partial: selector, partial: selector`.
+Usage of quotes is required in some cases, for example: `'my-partial': '#myelement'`.
 - *data-request-data* - specifies additional POST parameters to be sent to the server.
 The format is following: `var: value, var: value`.
 Use ampersands if needed: `var: 'some string'`.
-- *data-request-success* - specifies some JavaScript code to execute after the request is successfully completed.
+- *data-request-success* - specifies JavaScript code to execute after the request is successfully completed.
 - *data-track-input* - can be applied to a text or password input field that also has the `data-request` attribute.
 When defined, the input field automatically sends an AJAX request when a user types something in the field.
 The optional attribute value can define the interval, in milliseconds, the framework waits before it sends the requests.
-- *data-load-indicator* - displays a load indicator with a supplied message, the element must be wrapped in a `<div class="loading-indicator-container"></div>` conatiner.
+- *data-load-indicator* - displays a load indicator with a supplied message, the element must be wrapped in a `<div class="loading-indicator-container"></div>` container.

-When the `data-request` attribute is specified for an element, the element triggers an ajax request when a user interacts with it.
-Depending on the element type the request is triggered in the following cases:
+When the `data-request` attribute is specified for an element, the element triggers an AJAX request when a user interacts with it.
+Depending on the type of element, the request is triggered on the following events:

 * Forms: when the form is submitted.
 * Links, buttons: when the element is clicked.
 * Drop-down lists, checkboxes, radios: when the element is selected.

-##### Some data attribute examples
+##### Data attribute examples

-Trigger the `onTest` handler when the form is submitted.
+Trigger the `onCalculate` handler when the form is submitted.
 Update the element with `ID = "result"` with the **calcresult** partial.

 ```php
 <form data-request="onCalculate" data-request-update="calcresult: '#result'">